GeraldLeikam/tutorials/guides/ownCloud/kerberos/login_setup.md

-# How to set up ownCloud with Kerberos authentication on hCloud
+# How to set up Kerberos authentication for ownCloud

 ## Prerequisites
 * Windows Server with Active Directory (Windows Server 2022)